 You can make a gift today by visiting our Donate Now page.
 You can give over the phone by calling (765) 494-8483.
 You may also send your gift to us at:Indiana 4-H Foundation, Inc. Agricultural Administration Building 615 West State Street West Lafayette, IN 47907

 How can my business or organization become an Indiana 4-H Foundation Sponsor?

 There are many ways your business or organization can become a sponsor and earn recognition for generously supporting the largest youth development organization in the world!
-Visit our What We Fund page to learn about our different sponsoring opportunities or contact Liz Ellis to discuss creating new sponsoring opportunities.
+Visit our What We Fund page to learn about our different sponsoring opportunities or contact the Executive Director to discuss creating new sponsoring opportunities.